manoj036/ConvertToGif/README.md

 # Installation:
 Download [`ffmpeg`](https://github.com/FFmpeg/FFmpeg) if it is not installed already.
-- Can be done with
+- Can be done using homebrew with command `brew install ffmpeg`.
-> brew install ffmpeg
 - Download this repository.
 - Drop files into the application and voila.